JAlcocerT/RPi/_posts/2023-10-20-rpi-iot-dht1122-mongo.md

 ### How to embed a Metabase Dashboard?

-Metabase provides an embedding code snippet that you can use to include a Metabase dashboard into your application.
-Here are the general steps to embed a Metabase dashboard:
+Metabase provides an **embedding code snippet** that you can use to include a Metabase dashboard into your application.

+* The general steps to embed a Metabase dashboard:
   * First, create and configure the dashboard you want to embed within your Metabase instance.
   * Generate an Embedding Code:
     * Open the dashboard you want to embed.
     * Click on the "Share this dashboard" button (it looks like a share icon).
     * In the "Share Dashboard" dialog, click on the "Embed in another page" option.
     * Customize the settings for your embedded dashboard, such as the width, height, and whether to show the Metabase header.
     * Click the "Generate Embed Code" button.

-* Metabase will provide you with an HTML code snippet that you can use to embed the dashboard into your web application.
+  * Metabase will provide you with an **HTML code snippet** that you can use to embed the dashboard into your web application.
     * Copy the generated HTML code snippet and paste it into the HTML source code of your web application or webpage where you want the Metabase dashboard to appear.

+This is how the Metabase html will look like:

 ```html
 <div>